piotrmurach/finite_machine/README.md

 ### 1.2 initial

-There are number of ways to provide initial state  **FiniteMachine** depending on your requirements.
+There are number of ways to provide the initial state  **FiniteMachine** depending on your requirements.

-By default the **FiniteMachine** will be in `:none` state and you would need to provide event to transition out of this state.
+By default the **FiniteMachine** will be in the `:none` state and you will need to provide an event to transition out of this state.

 ```ruby
   fm = FiniteMachine.define do